 Have you got something special?

 Most of us have hobbies, but a pastime takes on a whole new meaning and level of importance when you think of turning it into a career.
 You’re not just painting, knitting, baking or creating glass vases in your spare time.
 You’re singing for your supper.
+You can see in the big wide business world, there is a lot of competition.
+And this is why many people have to think twice before expanding from hobby to job.
+There are numerous franchise opportunities available, but the reason many people choose to go down this avenue is that there is not that emotional connection.
+If you choose to work in your passion you have to address the fact that you will have to duke it out with so many others.
 The trouble with many business ideas is that there’s already a host of other competitors out there.
 You have to figure out if what you’ve got is special and work out how you can make your business unique.
 What is your USP?
 If you make things, and people have remarked that you’re very talented, this gives you a strong foundation, but there’s a long way to go to turn talent into cash.
 If you’ve got a basic product range, for example, you create ornaments and accessories for the home, consider how you could elevate the range to outshine your competitors.
 You may think about investing in tools like a Boss laser tube that give you scope to personalize your products.
 If you can offer a product that could be both an accessory and a thoughtful gift, you may attract a wider audience.
 Always be on the lookout for ways to cater for the customer and offer something a little different to your rivals.

 Have you got firm financial foundations?